BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'conduct uat and validate end-to-end process for 3 banks', gaining insight or progressing in your evaluation.

-## Move configurations to production and execute first live payment run <!-- dc-card: {"label": ["deploy phase"], "cardName": "Move configurations to production and execute first live payment run"} dc-card -->
+## Move configurations to production and execute first live payment run

 ### Move configurations to production and execute first live payment run